If you can’t hack the game, you’ll have to resort to the next best thing:

 Hacking the brain.

 And, fortunately, not all brain hacks are banned by eSport leagues’ ongoing effort to limit “smart drug” usage in the eSports arena.
-While Adderall & Ritalin are out, most of the nootropics are still fair game for gamers to plunder, including (but not limited to) the supplements listed in this article.
+While Adderall and Ritalin are out, most of the nootropics are still fair game for gamers to plunder, including (but not limited to) the supplements listed in this article.

 Stimulant vs. Nootropic Power-Ups